FarhadIbrahimov/W12D4Lab/README.md

 ### `newFlight`

 The `newFlight` function renders a "New" view that allows users to input details for creating a new flight.
 It ensures that the required credentials (`airline`, `flightNo`, and `departs`) are provided before rendering the input form.
-If the required fields are not provided, it sends a 401 status and a message indicating that credentials are missing.
+If the required fields are not provided, it sends a 401 (_Unauthorized response status code indicates that the client request has not been completed because it lacks valid authentication credentials for the requested resource_) status and a message indicating that credentials are missing.

 ### `update`